ayahamza1/MENABITs/about.md

 title: About
 ---

-# The Arab Republic of Egypt's Bilateral Investment Treaties: A Complete Index

-Any use or distribution of the database, including the transcriptions, is subject to recognizing Aya Hamza as the original compiler and rightful owner of the database under [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+Any use or distribution of "The Arab Republic of Egypt's Bilateral Investment Treaties: A Complete Index" database, including the transcriptions, is subject to recognizing Aya Hamza as the original compiler and rightful owner of the database under [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

-© Aya Hamza 2025

 ---